bbauska/LFS170x/readme.md

 Many of these events were attended by members of the Union Army, generals and strategists, who Rose pretended that she didn't know much about military strategy and wasn't too interested in the war in general.

 In secret, at all these events she was soaking up all the information she could.

 Rose actually developed her own method of encrypting data.

 She came up with her own encryption scheme and she used this scheme to mail letters down to the Confederate Army, revealing the plans of the Union Army, troop positions, general high-level strategy, etc.

 Rose did this for a number of years, until finally her encryption method was broken and she was actually one of the very first people who were arrested and prosecuted by the Pinkertons, who later went on to form the Secret Service.

-So, when you hear about blockchain and all the new cutting-edge things that it's doing, don't forget that it has its roots in very old technology, and we're just combining old technology in new and creative ways to create a brand new solutions development platform.
+When you hear about blockchain and all the new cutting-edge things that it's doing, don't forget that it has its roots in very old technology, and we're just combining old technology in new and creative ways to create a brand new solutions development platform.

-#### Early Use of Cryptography: Caesar Cipher
+<h4>Early Use of Cryptography: Caesar Cipher</h4>
 As described in the "Ancient Uses of Cryptography: Four Examples that Pre-Date the Internet" article by Melanie Shapiro,
 > "A little over 2,000 years ago, Julius Caesar developed a simple system to send secure information to his troops.
 > It was all about substituting certain letters for others, typically by shifting the letters by a predetermined number.
 > That algorithm is what we would call a cipher, and since Caesar’s invention, cipher keys are much more secure and advanced.
 > If you want to encrypt and decrypt information, you are going to have to choose a kind of cipher to do so".

-### Cryptography Key Terms
+<h3>Cryptography Key Terms</h3>
 Let's explain the key terms used in cryptography:
    * Cryptography
 Cryptography is a technique used to secure the communication between two parties from a third.
 The term cryptography is derived from two ancient greek terms, “kryptos” which means “hidden” and “graphein” which means “to write”.